josecarlosgt/nz-maori-crafts/README.md

 # Workshop #1: Dynamic HTML
-In this workshop, you will learn how to update dynamically the HTML of your web application.
+In this workshop, we will work on updating dynamically the HTML in the construction of a web application.

 We will use the [Shop Homepage](https://startbootstrap.com/template/shop-homepage) template from the [Start Bootstrap website](https://startbootstrap.com/).
 Download the workshop materials from [here](https://github.com/josecarlosgt/nz-maori-crafts/raw/workshop-1-dynamic-html/nz-handicraft-workshop-1.zip).